gustafe/aoc2023/README.md

 I solved both parts after thinking about it for a while.

 I had the right idea from the start for part 2, which was handling ranges of integers instead of arrays.
 But I got lost in the weeds trying to get my iterations to to work.
-Studying some other solution put me on the right track.
+Studying some other solutions put me on the right track.

 This solution supersedes my earlier part 1, which can be dredged from the repo is one wishes to see it.

 Score: 2